NenadPantelic/Voice-assistant/README.md

 ## Special commands

-There are cases when special commands are called: initial command (says greeting text and asks for the input text) setting language (sets the operating language) switch language (switches the operating language) ambiguous command (scenario when multiple commands have the same score) invalid command (command cannot be determined precisely) final command (last calling command)
+There are cases when special commands are called:
+- initial command (says greeting text and asks for the input text)
+- setting language (sets the operating language)
+- switch language (switches the operating language)
+- ambiguous command (scenario when multiple commands have the same score)
+- invalid command (command cannot be determined precisely)
+- final command (last calling command)

+## Aditional notes

+- To use arduino service, you must connect arduino with your computer (serial ports parameters are set in config/config.py); uncomment arduino service line service pool in main.py
+- operating system control is under construction.
+Linux commands execution are tested as proof-of-concept, but the goal is to also add Windows commands, so until then OS service is not used.